 Customize with the Object-Oriented Rule System

-- WHO - object: Who is the sender or receiver of the e-mail?
+Who is the sender or receiver of the e-mail?

-- WHAT - object: What is in the e-mail?
+What is in the e-mail?

-- WHEN - object: When is the e-mail received by Proxmox Mail Gateway?
+When is the e-mail received by Proxmox Mail Gateway?

 Options range from simple spam and virus filter setups to sophisticated, highly customized configurations blocking certain types of e-mails and generating notifications.

-Learn more in the deployment guide >
+Learn more in the reference documentation >